Troglodytes (bird)

 Troglodytes (Note: Etymology: Ancient Greek τρωγλοδύτες "cave-dwellers" (compare troglodyte), from trogle (τρώγλη) "hole" + dyein (δυειν) "to enter", in reference to the tendency of these wrens to enter small crevices as they search for food.) is a genus of small passerine birds in the wren family.

-These wrens are around 11–13 cm long.
+These wrens are around 9–14 cm long.
 They are brownish above and somewhat paler below, with strong legs.
 Their short rounded wings and frequently cocked tail have a dark barred pattern.
 The flight is direct and buzzing.

-Troglodytes wrens are mostly found in somewhat cooler habitats than most of their relatives.
+Troglodytes wrens are generally found in somewhat cooler habitats than most of their relatives.
 Most of the species are found in the mountains from Mexico to northern South America.
-Five species are found in temperate latitudes.
-The house wren occurs widely in both tropical and temperate lowlands, but is now split into several species.
-Until recently, the hardy winter wren was believed to have a wide distribution in North America, Europe, Asia and North Africa, but it has recently been split into three species, of which the Eurasian wren is the only wren of any genus found outside the New World.
+Several species are found in temperate latitudes.
+The former house wren occurs widely in both tropical and temperate lowlands, but is now split into several species, one each in North and South America, and the others island endemics.
+In some older texts, the hardy Troglodytes troglodytes (then named northern wren) was treated as having a wide distribution in Europe, Asia, North Africa, and North America, but it was subsequently split into three species, of which the Eurasian wren is the only wren of any genus found outside the New World.
 The Cobb's wren of the Falkland Islands is another species which tolerates harsh conditions well.

 Like other wrens, they are elusive as they hunt for small insects and spiders, but they readily reveal their positions through their loud songs.

-These are territorial birds, but the tiny winter wren will roost communally in a cavity in cold weather to help conserve heat.
+They are territorial birds, but the tiny Eurasian and winter wrens will roost communally in a cavity in cold weather to help conserve heat.